nwaywood/react-fullstack-template/README.md

 This project uses `prettier` integrated with `eslint` to show formatting errors via `eslint`.
 To automatically fix these formatting errors you can run `npm run format`.
 However, it is recommended to integrate this functionality with your editor to improve the development workflow.

+## History

+For an overview of the evolution of this template and key design decisions we have made, see [here](https://github.com/nwaywood/react-fullstack-template/tree/master/history.md)